jphillipsCrestron/ch5-pwa-demo/readme.md

 ];
 ```

-When the user attempts to install the PWA the service worker file needs to listen for the install event and provide a way for the service worker to cache all the necessary the files:
+When the user attempts to install the PWA the service worker file needs to listen for the install event and provide a way for the service worker to cache all the necessary files:

 ```javascript
 // src/sw.js